Skip to main content

 Thermal Energy

 Thermal energy refers to the total kinetic energy of the particles in a substance due to their motion.
-It is directly related to temperature, as higher temperatures indicate greater particle movement.
-For ideal gases, thermal energy can be calculated using the formula E = (3/2)nRT, where n is the number of moles, R is the ideal gas constant, and T is the temperature in Kelvin.
+It is directly related to temperature, as higher temperatures indicate greater particle motion and, consequently, higher thermal energy.
+The thermal energy of an ideal gas can be calculated using the formula E = (3/2)nRT, where n is the number of moles, R is the ideal gas constant, and T is the temperature in Kelvin.

 Recommended video: